-Regarding future developments, DPO committed to invest an initial \$35 million of new growth investment over five years in the port and has already completed a number of projects up to approximately \$13 million, including a new refrigerated container storage area.
+Regarding future developments, DPO committed to invest an initial \$35 million of new growth investment over five years in the port19 and has already completed a number of projects up to approximately \$13 million, including a new refrigerated container storage area.
 Other future projects include the strategic hardstand development, the harbour support vessel facility and the expansion of East Arm Wharf.

-Since it became the private port operator, DPO has increased prices once on standard charges for prescribed services.
-The new charges came into effect on 1 August 2017.
-All charges for prescribed services (except one) increased by 1.1 per cent.
+Since it became the private port operator, DPO has increased prices twice for standard charges for prescribed services.
+On 1 August 2017, all charges for prescribed services (except one) increased by 1.1 per cent.
 The exception, the charge for bulk liquid fuels (inbound) increased by 3.6 per cent.
 DPO explained the reason for the higher increase for this service was to receive an acceptable rate of return for the bulk liquids fuel berth infrastructure upgrades.

-Revenue for wharfage, berthage, pilotage and port dues is reported collectively as shipping and cargo revenue: Darwin Port Corporation.
+16 Revenue for wharfage, berthage, pilotage and port dues is reported collectively as shipping and cargo revenue: Darwin Port Corporation.
 2014.
 2013-2014 Annual Report, page 136.

-Darwin Port Corporation.
+17 Darwin Port Corporation.
 2014.
 2013-2014 Annual Report, page 116 and 118.

-Regulation 16(2)(e) Ports Management Regulations and clause 10 of the Price Determination.
+18 Regulation 16(2)(e) of the Ports Management Regulations and clause 10 of the Price Determination.